naomibuell/DATA607_Project3/README.md

 ### Job Title

--   The `title` column is tidied to remove additional information unrelated to job title within the cell, such as "Remote," "Hybrid," and "Onsite".
+-   Since in order to be tidy, each cell must contain only one piece of information, the `title` column is tidied to remove additional information unrelated to job title within the cell, such as "Remote," "Hybrid," and "Onsite".
 Redudant information is verified against the existing `onsite_remote` column, for example.
 -   Job title is standardized by using consistent capitalization and removing special characters.
 -   The final job titles are stored in the `title_clean` column.